-- a.
-The Financial Institution must be licensed and regulated under the laws of Denmark: - b.
-The Financial Institution must have no fixed place of business outside Denmark; - c.
-The Financial Institution must not solicit account holders outside Denmark.
-For this purpose, a Financial Institution shall not be considered to have solicited account holders outside of Denmark merely because it operates a website, provided that the website does not specifically indicate that the Financial Institution provides accounts or services to nonresidents or otherwise target or solicit U.S. customers; - d.
-The Financial Institution must be required under the tax laws of Denmark to perform either information reporting or withholding of tax with respect to accounts held by residents of Denmark; - e.
-At least 98 percent of the accounts by value provided by the Financial Institution must be held by residents (including residents that are entities) of Denmark or another Member State of the European Union; - f.
-Subject to subparagraph 1(g), below, beginning on January 1, 2014, the Financial Institution does not maintain accounts for (i) any Specified U.S. Person who is not a resident of Denmark (including a U.S. Person that was a resident of Denmark when the account was opened but subsequently ceases to be a resident of Denmark), (ii) a Nonparticipating Financial Institution, or (iii) any Passive NFFE with Controlling Persons who are U.S. citizens or residents; - g.
-On or before January 1, 2014, the Financial Institution must implement policies and procedures to monitor whether it provides any account held by a person described in subparagraph 1(f), and if such an account is discovered, the Financial Institution must report such account as though the Financial Institution were a Reporting Danish Financial Institution or close such account; - h.
-With respect to each account that is held by an individual who is not a resident of Denmark or by an entity, and that is opened prior to the date that the Financial Institution implements the policies and procedures described in subparagraph 1(g), above, the Financial Institution must review those accounts in accordance with the procedures described in Annex I applicable to Preexisting Accounts to identify any U.S. Reportable Account or account held by a Nonparticipating Financial Institution, and must close any such accounts that were identified, or report on such accounts as though the Financial Institution were a Reporting Danish Financial Institution;
+(a) The Financial Institution must be licensed and regulated under the laws of Italy;

+(b) The Financial Institution must have no fixed place of business outside Italy;

+(c) The Financial Institution must not solicit account holders outside Italy.
+For this purpose, a Financial Institution shall not be considered to have solicited account holders outside Italy merely because it operates a website, provided that the website does not specifically indicate that the Financial Institution provides accounts or services to nonresidents or otherwise target or solicits U.S. customers;

+(d) The Financial Institution must be required under the Italian tax laws to perform either information reporting or withholding of tax with respect to accounts held by residents of Italy;

+(e) At least 98 percent of the accounts by value provided by the Financial Institution must be held by residents (including residents that are entities) of Italy or another Member State of the European Union;

+(f) Subject to subparagraph (g), below, beginning on July 1, 2014, the Financial Institution does not provide accounts to (i) any Specified U.S. Person who is not a resident of Italy (including a U.S. person that was a resident of Italy when the account was opened but subsequently ceases to be a resident of Italy), (ii) a Nonparticipating Financial Institution, or (iii) any Passive NFFE with Controlling Persons who are U.S. citizens or residents;

+(g) On or before July 1, 2014, the Financial Institution must implement policies and procedures to monitor whether it provides any account held by a person described in subparagraph (f), and if such an account is discovered, the Financial Institution must report such account as though the Financial Institution were a Reporting Italian Financial Institution or close such account;

+(h) With respect to each account that is held by an individual who is not an Italian resident, and that is opened prior to the date that the Financial Institution implements the policies and procedures described in subparagraph (g) above, the Financial Institution must review those accounts in accordance with the procedures described in Annex I applicable to Preexisting Accounts to identify any U.S. Reportable Account or account held by a Nonparticipating Financial Institution, and must close any such accounts that were identified, or report on such accounts as though the Financial Institution were a Reporting Italian Financial Institution;

+(i) Each Related Entity of the Financial Institution must be incorporated or organized in Italy and must meet the requirements set forth in this paragraph; and a) if all of the interests in the collective investment vehicle (including debt interests in excess of \$50,000) are held by or through one or more Financial Institutions that are not Nonparticipating Financial Institutions, such collective investment vehicle will be treated as a deemed-compliant FFI for purposes of section 1471 of the U.S. Internal Revenue Code, and the reporting obligations of any Investment Entity (other than a Financial Institution through which interests in the collective investment vehicle are held) will be deemed fulfilled with respect to interests in the collective investment vehicle; or b) if the collective investment vehicle is not described in paragraph (a), consistent with paragraph 3 of Article 5 of the Agreement, if the information required to be reported by the collective investment vehicle under the Agreement with respect to interests in the collective investment vehicle is reported by the collective investment vehicle or another Investment Entity, the reporting obligations of all other Investment Entities required to report with respect to the interests in the collective investment vehicle will be deemed fulfilled with respect to such interests.